 Notes.
 The table compares the actual evolution of global inequality since 1980 to the evolution it would have followed absent educational expansion, decomposing these transformations into a between-country component and a within-country component.
+The Theil index of global pretax income inequality was 1.07 in 2019.
+Absent educational expansion since 1980, it would have reached 1.33.
 Within-country share: share of global inequality explained by inequality within countries.